-All access by any AAG stockholder(s) accessing the Challengers' Proxy Card or VIF on www.votepal.com will come through a link leading first to the Challengers' Proxy Statement.
+All access by any AAG stockholder(s) accessing the CHALLENGERS' Proxy Card or VIF on www.votepal.com will come through a link leading first to the CHALLENGERS' Proxy Statement.
 This furnishes our Proxy Statement to stockholders before accessing our proxy ballot to vote.

-The CHALLENGERS' proxy can be mailed, sent electronically or carried to the meeting to be counted.
-If a shareholder votes our proxy card, certain contact information will be required to be filled in to correctly identify the stockholder and the shares he owns.
+The CHALLENGERS' proxy can be mailed, faxed or carried to the meeting to be counted.
+We may have an electronic version available.
+If a shareholder votes our electronic proxy card, certain contact information will be required to be filled in to correctly identify the stockholder and the shares he owns.
 Before an electronic proxy can be sent, certain information via "required fields" will be captured in the database of the ballot card.

 It is our intention to lawfully maximize the use of Internet communication tools.
-We will make ourselves available to all media interested in our efforts, and will strive to follow all legal quidelines, requirements and regulations.
+We will make ourselves available to all media interested in our efforts, and will strive to follow all legal guidelines, requirements and regulations.